 Mechanism of Action

-- Breaking Down Stains: Acidic cleaners work by breaking the molecular bonds of stains, mineral deposits, and other residues.
-By dissolving these particles, they make it easier to scrub away and rinse off dirt and grime.
-This mechanism is particularly effective in dealing with water films, mineral buildup, and inorganic matter found in restaurant kitchens.
+- Breaking Down Stains: Acidic cleaners break the molecular bonds of stains, mineral deposits, and other residues.
+Dissolving these particles makes scrubbing and rinse off dirt and grime easier.
+This mechanism is particularly effective in dealing with water films, mineral buildup, and inorganic matter in restaurant kitchens.

 - Interaction with Water: Always add acid to water, not water to acid.
 This minimizes the reaction’s intensity and helps control cleaning power.
-Dilution is a critical step in ensuring that the cleaning solution is effective while remaining safe for use on restaurant floors.
+Dilution is critical in ensuring the cleaning solution is effective while remaining safe for use on restaurant floors.

 Effectiveness Against Tough Stains